 - Answer to my security question

-Once you answer to all four, it's jackpot!
+Once you answer to all four, it's a jackpot!
 Your password can now be overridden!

-Truth be told, this is a great security measure.
+Truth be told, this is an okay security measure.
 Most of the "weekend hackers" won't have information to all of the first three questions.
 And if your security question is a good one, you're in business.
-Just make sure to take the question seriously and don't forget the answer!
+Just make sure to take the question seriously and don't forget the answer yourself!

 I'll have to be blunt - there is not one reason you should consider Network Solutions as your next hosting provider.
 Whatever it can do, others can do better.
 You can do better.
-This provider needs a massive refresh in its services - for now, Network Solutions is not the solution you need.
+This provider needs a massive refresh in its services.
+And for now, Network Solutions is not the solution you are looking for.